gracco/sysadmin-interview-questions/README.md

 ####[[⬆]](#toc) <a name='general'>General Questions:</a>

 * What did you learn yesterday/this week?
    - How kubernets works, and how to configure a cluster with it.
+(1st time)
+   - This week I was studing about cassandra, and this morning what are the best practices to backup an Aurora instance on aws.

 * Talk about your preferred development/administration environment.
 (OS, Editor, Browsers, Tools etc.)
-  - SO - Linux, editor - atom, Browser- chrome, tools - git,zsh,oh-my-zsh,python,ansible,pac
+  - SO - Linux (arch), editor - vscode (Insiders Version), Browser- chrome, tools - git,zsh,oh-my-zsh,python,ansible,pac, terminator, python3

 * Tell me about the last major Linux project you finished.
-  - I finished a ecommerce project using opensource technologies like linux, mongodb, centos, rabbitmq
+  - I just finished a e-commerce project using opensource a lot of nice technologies like centos, java, springcloud, mongodb, centos, rabbitmq, cassandra, kafka+zookeeper, Azure, percona-mysql, NetflixOSS (as API gateway), nodejs.

 * Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
 What did you learn from this experience?
-  - I created a hornetq cluster, instead of rabbitmq to solve a queue problem.
+  - I started to use docker swarm in production, without test our performance in this environment, when the system received a huge throughtput everything started to break.
+I learned a lot of stuff about docker, cgroups, and we need to test very very well before put some new product using a new (at that time) tecnology in production.

 * Why we must choose you?
-  - Because I have a lot of experience scaling big services, automating boring tasks and all this experience would add in the company
+  - Because I have a lot of experience scaling huge services, learning new tecnologies, automating boring tasks and experience, and cool mind to troubleshoot, solve problems in critical environments.

 * What function does DNS play on a network?
-  - Translate IP addresses in names, and provide a load balancer layer.
+  - Translate IP addresses in names, DNS can also provides a load balancer layer using geolocation and so.

 * What is HTTP?
   - HTTP (hypertext transport protocol) it's a protocol that defines how messages are formated and transmitted via web, and what actions webservers and browsers should take in response of various commands.